ELF-Lab/ParserTools/csv2fst/docs/highlevel_overview.md

 <img src="img/flow_chart.png" align="center" width="500"/>

-The spreadhsheets, configuration files and xfst rules in OjibweMorph can be used to compile a very minimal FST which can analyze and generate the forms for twenty odd Ojibwe model lexemes.
+The spreadhsheets, configuration files and xfst rules in OjibweMorph can be used to compile a very minimal FST which can analyze and generate the forms for twenty-odd Ojibwe model lexemes.
 For a full-scale morphological analyzer which can analyze most Ojibwe words in running text, we need to add a lexical database.
 We currently use OPDDatabase, but it would be possible to swap a different database in its place.
 For example, one which allows for commercial use.

+`[Illustrate use]`

 ## [OjibweMorph](https://github.com/ELF-Lab/OjibweMorph/)